 Sheepshead continue to be important to both recreational fishermen and commercial fisheries.
-They are common in the St. Johns River, although the data suggested a decreasing trend.
-In the past, sheepshead appeared to be abundant enough along the Florida east coast to maintain populations with current levels of harvest (Munyandorero, et al. 2006).
+The fish are usually relatively common in the St. Johns River, although the data suggested a decreasing trend.
+In the past, sheepshead appeared to be abundant enough along the Florida east coast to maintain populations at the then current levels of harvest (Munyandorero et al. 2006).
 They can be caught all months of the year.
 Legal minimum size limit is 12 inches with a daily limit of fifteen fish per person, (was 15 fish in 2016) (FWC 2020b).
 In addition, there is now a vessel limit of 50 fish during March and April.
-Taking everything into account, the current STATUS of Sheepshead is satisfactory, and the TREND is unchanged.
+Taking everything into account, the current STATUS of Sheepshead is uncertain, and the TREND is uncertain.

 3.2.10.
 Atlantic Croaker (Micropogonias undulatus)